 - Beginning in 1763 and taking around 10 years, Capability Brown landscaped the grounds of Blenheim Palace, creating a huge 40 acre lake, planting trees, and creating drives.

-Do you have any interesting facts about Blenheim Palace that we’ve missed?
+Do you have any fun or interesting facts about Blenheim Palace that we’ve missed?
 Share them here in the comments section below!

 Previous post 14 Wild and Wonderful Facts about Whales